 There is little conversation around violence against women and other marginalised groups on the internet

-This story was supported by the Inlaks Shivdasani Foundation
+The research for this story was supported by the Inlaks Shivdasani Foundation

-BANGALORE: As a pre-teen, Shivani*, a non-binary person, spent a lot of time on Gaia Online, an anime-themed virtual hangout space that gained popularity in 2008-10.
+As a pre-teen, Shivani*, a non-binary person, spent a lot of time on Gaia Online, an anime-themed virtual hangout space that gained popularity in 2008-10.
 All members of the platform, known as Gaians, had personal avatars that could be part of various virtual forums and interact with other Gaians while remaining completely anonymous.

 Shivani often hung around in a virtual parking lot that the platform offered.
 In it, avatars could have customised cars and drive them around.
 They enjoyed conversations with other people, played racing games, and made new friends.
 One day, a male avatar began following them around.
 To begin with it seemed like a random, weird incident, but soon he began doing this to others in this space as well – persistently following people, randomly interrupting conversations, making explicit remarks, and even sharing sexual content without any warning.

 In October last year, I spoke to Shivani, now in their mid-20s and a trained game-designer.
 Their voice was both uneasy and angry as they narrated this experience.
 In retrospect, they are deeply bothered by how unregulated the space was: tons of sexual content was shared, generally without consent.
 No one really knew how old any of the avatars were – a man well into his 30s could be speaking to pre-teens and minors.
 You got information about the other person only if it was shared with you.
 And since all of this sharing happened through conversations in a chat box, there was no way to verify any information about the other person.